Skip to Navigation ↓

 How do you define being present and engaged in your classroom?

 You are joining a community with a long-standing and growing commitment to equity, inclusion and diversity.
-We expect you to be aware of your own biases and seek to understand many perspectives and individuals’ narratives.
-You will experience many ways to make connections and build your own community and network of support, both in person and online.
+We expect you to be aware of your own biases and seek to understand the perspectives of others.
+You will experience many ways to make connections and build your own community and support network, both in person and online.

 How will you engage in fostering community for yourself?

-Your academics are an important part of your time at the UW, but they are only one part of the complete picture.
-We expect you to engage in co-curricular involvement, which can include part-time jobs, internships, community service opportunities, tutoring students at a local elementary school, getting involved with research and more.
+Your academics are an important part of your time at the UW, but they are only one part of the picture.
+We expect you to engage in co-curricular involvement, which can include part-time jobs, internships, community-service opportunities, tutoring students, getting involved with research and more.

 What is one area you want to explore in your first quarter at UW?